zanegoude/port-forwarding-setup/README.md

 </p>

 <h1>Port Forwarding: Setup and Configuration</h1>
-This tutorial outlines the steps required to setup and configure port forwarding on a local network.<br This tutorial with also showcase how to port forward on a dual-NAT setup./>
+This tutorial outlines the steps required to setup and configure port forwarding on a local network.
+<br> This tutorial with also showcase how to port forward on a dual-NAT setup.</br>

 <h2>Environments and Technologies Used</h2>